Heritage

 One of the most common misconceptions we hear is that ‘only the facade is listed’.
 Whilst this is technically possible, it’s rarely the case.
 In fact, this usually also covers all fixtures and fittings that contribute to its significance, such as doors and windows.

 It might not be the fabric of a building that will need to be preserved, but another aspect of its history.
-In one project we were intending to remove partitions in a lower ground floor of a listed building which were installed no more than five years earlier.
+In our Zheng Restaurant project we were intending to remove partitions in a lower ground floor of a listed building which were installed no more than five years earlier.
 In fact there was no original fabric in this part of the building whatsoever.
-The conservation officer on the application demanded that a subdivision should be maintained as the building would never have had a fully open floor plan.
+The conservation officer on the application required that a subdivision should be maintained as the building would never have had a fully open floor plan.
 We consulted with the client and the conservation officer and came to a mutually agreeable solution.

 Any work to a listed building beyond general maintenance will require listed building consent, and possibly also planning permission.
 It is actually a criminal offence to carry out works to a listed building without permission.